Test Code LAB3358 GC/Chlamydia

 3. Within 24 hours of collection, transfer 2 mL of urine into the urine specimen transport tube using the disposable pipette provided.
 The correct volume of urine has been added when the fluid level is between the black fill lines on the urine transport tube.

-4. Place the labels on the transport tube so the black fill lines are still visible for volume confirmation at Mayo Clinic Laboratories.
+4. Place the labels on the transport tube so the black fill lines are still visible for volume confirmation.

 Collection Instructions: